William Anderson Soga: Known publications and awards

 "Locust-destroying fungus", published in the Agricultural Journal of the Cape of Good Hope (1897, Vol. 10(4), pp. 210-213).

 1899 tract published in the Lovedale Press series on how to answer black doubts about the existence of Christ.

-Pamphlet, “How to prevent consumption”, originally published by William Hay.
+Pamphlet, "How to prevent consumption", originally published by William Hay.
 The revision was published in Cape Town, probably in 1905, by the "Association for the prevention of Consumption and other forms of tuberculosis in the Colony of the Cape of Good Hope".

-In 2014 William Anderson Soga was posthumously awarded the Order of Mapungubwe in Silver for “Being a trailblazer in the field of medicine and anthropology for the black generations of South Africa."
+In 2014, Soga was posthumously awarded the Order of Mapungubwe in Silver for "Being a trailblazer in the field of medicine and anthropology for the black generations of South Africa."